sowonjeong/slm-2-llm/README.md

 Postprocessing steps (in `postprocess/` directory) include:

-- Download the pretrained Word2Vec model [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?resourcekey=0-wjGZdNAUop6WykTtMip30g)
-- Normalization and dimensionality reduction (e.g., PCA, t-SNE, UMAP)
-- Clustering (e.g., KMeans, Agglomerative)
-- Similarity heatmaps and distance-based analysis
-- Authorship inference based on clustering structure or nearest-neighbor methods
+Thanks for the clarification!
+Here's the corrected and polished version of the **Postprocessing** section for your `README.md`:

 ---

+## 3️⃣ Postprocessing Embeddings

+Located in the `postprocess/` directory, this stage includes:

+1. **Word2Vec Embedding Generation**
+   - Code for generating Word2Vec-based embeddings from the Federalist Papers.
+   - 📥 Requires downloading the pretrained Google News Word2Vec model [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?resourcekey=0-wjGZdNAUop6WykTtMip30g).

+2. **Classification Models (BART & LASSO)**
+   - Scripts to train and evaluate classifiers (e.g., BART, LASSO) on various embeddings:
+     - Continuous LLM embeddings (e.g., from BERT, GPT)
+     - Bag-of-Words (BoW) embeddings (e.g., from LDA, LSA or NMF)

+3. **Benjamini-Hochberg (BH)** procedure for selecting words

+---

-## 🧪 Environment & Requirements
+## 🧪 Requirements

 You’ll need:
-- Python 3.8+
 - OpenAI API key (if using GPT embedding)
 - Hugging Face Token (if using open-source LLMs)
 - Access to GPU for large-scale embedding generation (optional but recommended)